rittmananalytics/mome/README.md

 # Welcome to The Official MOME Development Site

-Latest News: Today we’re proud to bring you MOME 1.0.0.
-There are some big improvements to SunPlus SPG240/SPG280 audio emulation, Cognos Powerplay cube aggregation and initial support for Oracle Financial Analyzer database write-back.
-Not only does this greatly improve the enjoyability of planning and budgeting games, it’s also timed perfectly for the addition of Oracle Enterprise Planning and Budgeting.
+_April 1st 20190: Today we’re proud to bring you MOME 1.0.0.
+There are some big improvements to SunPlus SPG240/SPG280 audio emulation, Cognos Powerplay cube aggregation and initial support for Oracle Financial Analyzer database write-back._

- (*) coming soon

 ## What is MOME?
 MOME is a framework for emulating multi-dimensional Online Analytical Processing ("MOLAP") engines, server software and the games that run on those engines.